 When to Use Target Impression Share Bidding Strategy

-For example, your competition are aggressively bidding on your brand terms, Target Impression Share bidding can help.
+For example, your competitors are aggressively bidding on your brand terms, Target Impression Share bidding can help.
 It’s because showing up on top of Google’s results page can give you the increase in brand awareness and authority you need.